francotheengineer/Flood_detector/README.md

 ## Learnings

-1. There is significant colour variation in the colour of the floods.
-This is the main artifact use to make the dataset.
-This can be solved with much more training data. <500 images isn't alot for a full train of a CNN.
+1. There is a significant colour variation in the colour of the floods.
+This is the main artefact use to make the dataset.
+This can be solved with much more training data. <500 images isn't a lot for a full train of a CNN.

 2. Some data normalisation could be used:
     `determine flood water colour range -> replace with a narrower range of colour -> do for both train and inference images`
 3. Test more modern CNNs such as Inception-V3 and compare results

-4. I spent quite some time dealing with the enormous images from the souce.
+4. I spent quite some time dealing with the enormous images from the source.
 This was impossible to deal with in OpenCV due to 2^32 pixel limits.
 I resized with GIMP then read into OpenCV, change your slicing window accordingly!
 This flag can also work when the images are lower than the limit but use too much ram:

 ```org_image = cv2.imread(image_path, cv2.IMREAD_REDUCED_COLOR_8)```